 For all candidates, submission of an online RA application is the first step.

-New RA candidates will need to submit an online RA application, which includes uploading both a resume, statement of interest, and case study.
-The completed application is due by January 27, 2022 at 5 p.m.
+New RA candidates will need to submit an online RA application which includes biographical information and a response to a short answer question.
+An uploaded document to the short answer question should include a thorough response.
+The application is due by January 17, 2023, at 5 pm.

 Phase III: Individual Interviews